lorenzodegiorgi/lorenzodegiorgi.github.io/_posts/2024-01-09-Wazuh-and-Honeypot.md

 In this test, I deployed Wazuh agent on the web server and Wazuh console.
 Basically, the agent monitor the hosts, looking for suspicious actions and sends notifications to Wazuh console.
 Wazuh offers different features to detect malicious actions, but it needs to be properly configured.
 Among the different features that can be enabled on Wazuh, I decide to try out the following:
 1. File Integroty Monitoring: features that checks some folder/file for changes.
 It is useful to figure out if sensitive folders has been hacked.
 Among the common folder (/usr, /bin, /etc), I included also the folder where Cowrie drop files downloaded by user connected via SSH.
-2. Integration with VirusTotal: VirusTotal is ... .
-I used the API key provided with free account to connect Wazuh with VirusTotal.
+2. Integration with VirusTotal: I used the API key provided with free account to connect Wazuh with VirusTotal.
 This feature allows to automatically scan monitored folders once a change occurs.
 3. Enable hidden process detection: it allows to detects hidden processes created by rootkit.

 In addition, I decide to send to SIEM logs from additional sources: